apache/nuttx/boards/arm/tiva/tm4c123g-launchpad/README.txt

 Configurations
 ==============

-Each TM4C123G LaunchPad configuration is maintained in a sub-directory and can be selected as follow:
+Each TM4C123G LaunchPad configuration is maintained in a sub-directory of boards/arm/tiva/tm4c123g-launchpad/configs/ and can be selected as follows:

     tools/configure.sh tm4c123g-launchpad:<subdir>